slsa-framework/slsa-github-generator/internal/builders/go/README.md

 ### Migration from goreleaser

 If you are already using Goreleaser, you may be able to migrate to our builder using multiple config files for each build.
-However, this is cumbersome and we are working on supporting multiple builds in single config file for future releases.
+However, this is cumbersome and we are working on supporting multiple builds in a single config file for future releases.

 In the meantime, you can use both Goreleaser and this builder in the same repository.
 For example, you can pick one build you would like to start generating provenance for.
 Goreleaser and this builder can co-exist without interfering with one another.
+We think gradual adoption is good for project to get used to SLSA.

 ### Workflow inputs